 Criteria Key Tasks/Indicators Student wellbeing is a priority within the residences, both in day to day life and in developing independence skills for the future.
 Holds a high positive regard for all students, works for their best interests and listens to their needs and opinions.
-Plans with students to meet their leisure and social needs through activities, clubs and groups in the wider community.
-Supports the Residential Pathway to learn independence skills.
+Plans with students to meet their leisure and social needs through activities, clubs and groups in the wider community. • Supports the Residential Pathway to learn independence skills.
 Actively supervises students and knows the location of students at all times when on shift.
-Supervises students going to bed and lights out at agreed times, attends to any student waking/sick during the night, if requiring attention.
-Student health and safety is a priority within the residences, and action is taken to ensure this.
-Responds to student health and safety needs, makes decisions based on meeting these needs, and seeks support from others where appropriate.
+Student health and safety is a priority within the residences, and action is taken to ensure property, security and hygiene requirements are met.
+Responds to student health and safety needs, makes decisions based on meeting these needs, and seeks support from others where appropriate. • Ensures the residences are safe and secure for students.
 Ensures all safety and security procedures are complied with, and completed to the required standards to ensure student safety is prioritised.
 Has read and understood the Fire Evacuation Procedures (as outlined in the Fire Evacuation Book), is confident to follow all emergency procedures, and ensures students are aware and follow emergency evacuations.